 The younger and more active you are, the more likely that surgery will be the best option.
 In many cases, your doctor will recommend doing physical therapy before deciding on surgery.

 If you need surgery, you should have it within 4 weeks of the injury.
 Your surgeon will make a small incision in the back of your ankle and sew the Achilles back together.
-Sometimes he’ll need to sew other tendons in to make things even stronger.
+Sometimes they’ll need to sew other tendons in to make things even stronger.
 Between 80% and 90% of these operations are successful.
 If you have surgery, you’ll likely lower your odds of another rupture.

 What If I Don’t Have Surgery?